cse110-sp24-group6/cse110-sp24-group6/specs/adrs/060324-reliability.md

 # Reliabilty

 ## Context and Problem Statement
 How will we improve our website's reliability by providing offline access?
+The goal of our project is to build a highly responsive web application that can benefit users.
+The application should work across various devices and platforms, ensuring a pleasant user experience even with intermittent or no internet connectivity.
+Given these requirements, we need to choose a technology that best supports these features while maintaining simplicity in deployment and maintenance.

+We are making the decision of selecting the best technology to implement offline capabilities and other background functionalities in our web application.
+The two primary options under consideration are Service Workers and ElectronJS.

 ## Considered options:
 - Electron JS